Trekking the Eagle Walk across the Lechtal Alps

 In North Tirol, the Eagle Walk crosses the Wilder Kaiser, Brandenberger Alps, Karwendel, Tux Alps, Wetterstein Mountains, and Lechtal Alps.

-In the East, the Eagle Walk cuts across the Hohe Tauern Range, starting in the Venediger Group and ending in the Grossglockner Group.
+In Osttirol, the Eagle Walk cuts across the Hohe Tauern Range, starting in the Venediger Group and ending in the Grossglockner Group.
 This route overlaps somewhat with the Venediger High Trail.

-Why we chose to hike Stages 19-24 across the Lechtal Alps
+Why We Hiked Stages 19-24 across the Lechtal Alps

 Well, it was very difficult – more so than we anticipated!!
-It was also the most riveting and mesmerizing trail we’ve hiked in Austria.
+It was also the most riveting and mesmerizing trail we’ve hiked in the Austrian Alps.
 Scenically, the views are hard to rival.
 Additionally, while traversing the Lechtal Alps, you’ll also have heart-stopping views of the crystalline Verwall mountain range, a dazzling contrast to the limestone Lechtal range.

 From a flora and fauna perspective, the Eagle Walk rewards hikers with daily wildlife sightings and a plethora of wildflowers.
 We saw roaming ibex, chamois, and marmots daily.
 And the cherry on top is the solitude.
 On any given day, we saw no more than 10 other hikers on the trail, traveling in the opposite direction.